tavrij/EasyDNS/README.md

 ---

+## 📋 DNS List
+The script uses a `dns_list.txt` file to store predefined DNS entries.
+Each entry is formatted as follows:
+<DNS Name>,<Primary DNS>,<Secondary DNS>,<Validate Settings>

+### Example DNS Entries:
+403,10.202.10.202,10.202.10.102,yes
+shekan,178.22.122.100,185.51.200.2,yes

+- **403**: A DNS profile with primary DNS `10.202.10.202` and secondary DNS `10.202.10.102`.
+The `yes` indicates that the settings should be validated after applying.
+- **shekan**: A DNS profile with primary DNS `178.22.122.100` and secondary DNS `185.51.200.2`.
+The `yes` indicates that the settings should be validated after applying.

+You can add, edit, or delete entries in the `dns_list.txt` file as needed.

+---

 ## 🤝 Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.